English

 Balanced wall sections

-Whether the supplier can keep filling and shrinkage stable
+Whether the supplier can keep filling and cooling stable

 Very thin walls

-Whether the supplier has strong design and tooling support
+Whether the supplier has strong mold and process support

 Whether the design has been reviewed for castability

-4. Tolerance Requirements Should Be Matched to the Service Scope
+4. Tolerance Needs Should Match the Service Scope

-Another important way buyers can judge service fit is by looking at the tolerance requirement.
-Some OEM parts can rely mostly on as-cast dimensional control.
-Others need tighter features on holes, sealing faces, datum surfaces, or assembly interfaces.
+Not all OEM parts need the same dimensional precision in every area.
+Some parts can rely mostly on as-cast control.
+Others need tighter holes, threads, datum surfaces, or sealing areas.
 In those cases, the best supplier is usually one that can combine casting with secondary machining and inspection.

 Tolerance Need